GitMubarak/wp-stripe-donation/readme.txt

 == Description ==

-This [WordPress Stripe Donation](https://hmplugin.com) plugin will allow you to collect donations on your website via Stripe payment method.
+This [Stripe Donations](https://hmplugin.com) plugin will allow you to collect donations on your website via Stripe payment method.

 You can place a Donation form in any page where you want to collect money.
 Donors can use their Stripe account or Credit Card to donate money to you.

-What makes this [WordPress Stripe Donation](https://demo.hmplugin.com/wp-stripe-donation/) plugin powerful is its usability.
+What makes this [Stripe Donations](https://demo.hmplugin.com/wp-stripe-donation/) plugin powerful is its usability.
 After installation and some quick settings, donors from around the world can start donating to you via Stripe.

 This Stripe Donation is a simple, effective and powerful plugin you can trust.